List of Places of Scenic Beauty of Japan (Fukushima)

 This list is of the Places of Scenic Beauty of Japan located within the Prefecture of Fukushima.

 National Places of Scenic Beauty

-As of 1 July 2020, five Places have been designated at a national level; Landscape of Oku no Hosomichi is a serial designation spanning ten prefectures.
+As of 1 June 2024, five Places have been designated at a national level; Landscape of Oku no Hosomichi is a serial designation spanning ten prefectures.

 Prefectural Places of Scenic Beauty

-As of 18 February 2020, seven Places have been designated at a prefectural level.
+As of 1 April 2024, eight Places have been designated at a prefectural level.

 Municipal Places of Scenic Beauty

-As of 1 May 2019, thirty-three Places have been designated at a municipal level.
+As of 1 May 2023, sixteen Places have been designated at a municipal level.

+Registered Places of Scenic Beauty

+As of 24 June 2024, one Monument has been registered (as opposed to designated) as a Place of Scenic Beauty at a national level.